buckbaskin/buckbaskin.github.io/content/random-code-01.md

 >
 > If this sounds cool, [you can use Hypothesmith too](https://pypi.org/project/hypothesmith/)! (punning on the more famous [CSmith](https://embed.cs.utah.edu/csmith/))
 >
-> The main challenge is that almost all syntactically-valid programs are semantically invalid, [which limits what we can test with them](https://blog.regehr.org/archives/1039).
+> The main challenge is that almost all syntactically valid programs are semantically invalid, [which limits what we can test with them](https://blog.regehr.org/archives/1039).
 One promising approach is to [generate and 'unparse' a typed syntax tree](https://github.com/Zac-HD/hypothesmith/issues/2) - in particular, this could guarantee by construction that it's safe to execute the generated programs... so we could systematically compare Python interpreters as well as our development tools.

 My interpretation of this was to jump into the challenge and see what I could do.